AndrianMg/OnlineOrderingSystem/ImplementationReport.md

 #### 3.3.2 Lambda Expressions

-Lambda expressions are used extensively for LINQ queries and event handling:
+Lambda expressions are used extensively for LINQ queries and event handling, showcasing modern C# programming practices:

 ```csharp
 // LINQ with lambda expressions